chatbotszakerto/drachtio-server/README.md

 drachtio --contact "sip:172.28.0.1:5060;transport=udp,tcp" \
    --contact "sip:172.28.0.1:5080;transport=udp,tcp"
 ```
-> Note: there is currently no option to specify these settings via environment variables
+> Note: there is currently no option to specify these settings via environment variables.

 Optionally, you can also specify an external ip address to associate with a sip contact, if the server is set up to masquerade or is otherwise assigned a public IP address that it does not know about.
 You can also specify the local network CIDR associated with a sip address, which is useful in scenarios where a server is connected to both public and private networks.
 See the sample configuration file for more details on this.

 #### Admin port